Grow Massive Lats and Upper Back Strength with This Side Lat Pulldown

 Dr. Joel Seedman, Ph.D.

 Side or angled lat pulldowns have become increasingly popular in the bodybuilding world as they’re quite potent for building functional size and strength in the lats and upper back.
-Here's a unique variation of a side unilateral lat pulldown using a stability ball as demonstrated by two of my NFL athletes Jarius Wynn and Fernando Velasco.
+Here's a unique variation of a side unilateral lat pulldown performed by one of my NFL athletes Jarius Wynn using a kneeling position.

 To perform a side lat pulldown simply angle yourself 90 degrees from a cable pulldown or plate loaded lat pulldown machine then perform pulldowns in a unilateral fashion.
-These can be performed kneeling, half kneeling, or sitting on a bench or ball as shown here.
+These can be performed kneeling, half kneeling, or sitting on a bench or ball.
 The lateral angle produces a unique angle of pull that targets the lats differently than standard variations yet also quite intensely.
 Both the stretched position and contracted position produce extreme levels of intramuscular tension so be prepared to fire your lats like crazy.
 These can be performed on a number of lat pulldown machines including Hammer Strength, Nautilus, Life Fitness, and more.
 You may have to play around with the position as each machine will have its own unique feel and necessary adjustments.

 The key is making sure the handle is slightly in front of the body while still angled to the side.
 This is where many lifters screw up this exercise by having the handle too far in back of them.
 If the handle is completely to the side without being slightly in front of the torso this causes the elbow to flare thereby negating tension to the lats not to mention tension on the shoulder joint.